LaraEvangelista/Fasta-to-Nexus-with-MrBayes-Block-/README.md

 ## Fasta to Nexus with MrBayes Block -
-Converts Fasta files to Nexus (with a MrBayes Block).
 This repository contains a Python script that converts a FASTA file to a NEXUS file format with a MrBayes block for phylogenetic analysis.

 ## Files